casatwy/CTVideoPlayerView/readme.md

 #### 2. set `id<CTVideoViewButtonDelegate>` and implement methods to layout your button

-If you don't do this, the buttons will be layouted as size of CGSizeMake(100, 60), and will be put in center of the video. `#import <HandyFrame/UIView+LayoutMethods.h>` will make your layout code easy and clean.
+If you don't do this, the buttons will be layouted as size of CGSizeMake(100, 60), and will be put in center of the video.

+use `pod "HandyFrame"` will make your layout code easy and clean.

 ```objective-C
 #import <HandyFrame/UIView+LayoutMethods.h>